 “Even though I only played in Somerset for a few games, I always followed the team to see how they were doing over the years.
 I know it is a first class organization from top to bottom with great fans and a strong community.
 I look forward to being a part of a winning experience with the Patriots,” said Barker.

-Originally drafted in the 11th round of the 1993 MLB draft by the Detroit Tigers, Barker spent six seasons in the organization before joining the Astros in 1999.
+Barker was originally drafted in the 11th round of the 1993 MLB draft by the Detroit Tigers.
+He spent six seasons in the organization before joining the Astros in 1999.
 His minor league career also included time in the Boston Red Sox and Baltimore Orioles organizations.

 For his minor league career, Barker had 430 runs scored, 656 hits, 113 doubles, 31 triples, 37 home runs, 262 RBI and 236 stolen bases.

 After his playing days, Barker served as the minor league outfield/ base running coordinator for the San Diego Padres organization from 2010 to 2014.

 “Having played at all levels of the game, it helps as a coach to tell the players ‘look I’ve been in this situation before.’
 It’s a game of failures that you have to learn how to work through to get better.
 Seeing it from a player’s perspective always helps,” Barker added.

 Barker was born in Albany, NY, where he attended Albany High School and the College of St. Rose.
 He double majored in mathematics and chemistry.

 “If I had a checklist for the best person for the position, he would satisfy all the criteria.
 Glen has a great feel for so many aspects of the game.
 Beyond just the mechanics of hitting, he’s a guy that brings a wealth of knowledge to our base running and defense.
 We hit it off right away and I think he will be a great fit for our coaching staff,” said Somerset Patriots manager Brett Jodie.